Matheus2212/js-validation-notification/README.md

 #### And that's it!

-Just load the JS file and the CSS file on your page and you're good to go.
+Just load the JS file and the CSS file anywhere on your page and you're good to go.